wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the main [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.8.4 =
+*released 03/30/15*

+* Added new widgets.
+Converted the spam stat counter graphics to widgets, so they are much easier to add to your site now.
+No more messing around with code.
+There are a lot of new widget options to check out.
+* Added a new customizable widget that has a number of color and style options, including a custom color chooser.
+* Fixed a few potential issues with UTF-8 and multibyte support.
+* Made a small fix to the contact form thank you message that will help multi-language users.
+* Made the comment spam blocking process a little more efficient.
+* Added info to the settings page with info on how much time the plugin has saved you.
+* Made various code improvements.
+* Improved some of the filters in the spam blocking algorithm.
+* Updated the spam filters.

 = 1.8.3 =
 *released 03/24/15*